AsalahZarban/HeartDisease/README.md

 # HeartDisease
 This project intends to pinpoint the most relevant/risk factors of heart disease as well as predict the overall risk using logistic regression.

-We would like to disscuse a little bit about:
+We would like to discuss a little bit about:

 •      Whose is more susceptible to heart disease men or women?